davidmoten/jetty-demo/README.md

 This project was setup to demonstrate to someone unfamiliar with java that wants to write a web application how it can be done (pretty minimally).

 ##Prerequisites
-Instructions are for deploying to ubuntu 12.04 or later
+Instructions are here for setting up java, maven and git on ubuntu 12.04 or later.

 ###Install java jdk
 jdk 1.6 or later is preferred.
 This installs jdk 7: